-Ref Policy/ Paragraph Main Modifica tion basis in the first pool of specific dwellings or mo an allowance unidentified 'wir t two charts in Appendi potential locations cap ore identified in the SHL in the later part adfall' sites totaling 75 MM55 Policy SS2 minimum of 350 2030/31 (inclusion address strand prioritise ur O dwellings (Class C3) sive from 2006/7).
-Thi ategic needs.
-To promo ban regeneration, a targ provided on previously o to ensure the delivery of a per annum on average untiles is an achievable rate and ote sustainable development get is set for at least 65% of developed ('brownfield') land set to aim prov of 2025/26.
-Th approximately 4 to provide impe sought in the di of delivery of ne ide for approximately is equates to an initial 400 dwellings per annurates to the transformation is trict spatial strategy, as we employment land and attention of housing delivery housing delivery, a target is 8,000 dwellings by the end target average delivery of m.
-This trajectory is set out on of the district's economy and to promote a good rate d infrastructure.
-The district is a target is a set out on of the district's economy and to promote a good rate distriction. the protection strategic allocated regeneration (es of sufficient employme ations and concerted specially in the south an nt land across the district, efforts to deliver rural d west Shepway). ed, as follows for 2026/7: 030 additional development 2006/7 to 2025/26 (inclusive) period Housing (Class C3) Target approximately 8,000 (minimum 7,000) dwellings How/when: In accordance with provisions set out in this policy, a rolling requirement is set that deliverable land for 1,750 dwellings and a sufficient buffer be continuously identified for the forthcoming five year period.
-Completions total 1,282 1,621 dwellings in first 4 6 years of plan period.
-Industrial, warehousing and offices (B classes) Goods Approximately Approximately How/when: Target to be monitored and to inform Allocations Development Pplan Ddocument.
-Approximately 7ha B-class retailing (Class A1) 35,000sqm gross employment land and 28,000 sqm of A1 retail have been achieved in the first 4 years of the plan period.
+Ref Policy/ Paragraph Main Modification pipeline introduced by this plan (broken down on a year-by-year basis in the first two charts in Appendix 1).
+It is underpinned by a pool of specific potential locations capable of accommodating five dwellings or more identified in the SHLAA.
+There is no reliance or an allowance in the later part of the plan period for unidentified 'windfall' sites totaling 75 dwellings per year.
+MM55 Policy SS2 The core long-term aim objective is to ensure the delivery of a minimum of 350 dwellings (Class C3) per annum on average until 2030/31 ( inclusive from 2006/7).
+This is an achievable rate and can address strategic needs.
+To promote sustainable development and prioritise urban regeneration, a target is set for at least 65% of dwellings to be provided on previously developed ('brownfield') land by the end of 2030/31.
+To support this positive trajectory for housing delivery, a target set to aim provide for approximately 8,000 dwellings by the e of 2025/26.
+This equates to an initial target average delivery approximately 400 dwellings per annum.
+This trajectory is set o to provide impetus to the transformation of the district's econor sought in the district spatial strategy, and to promote a good ra of delivery of new employment land and infrastructure.
+Allied to this rate of housing delivery, business activity and to provision of jobs will be facilitated through supporting town centra the protection of sufficient employment land across the distri strategic allocations and concerted efforts to deliver ru regeneration (especially in the south and west Shepway).
+A balance of development will be secured, as follows for 2026/7: Use Target amount of additional development 2006/7 to 2025/26 (inclusive)Housing (Class C3)Target approximately 8,000 (minimum 7,000) dwellingsHow/when: In accordance with provisions set out in this policy, a rolling requirement is set that deliverable land for 1,750 dwellings and a sufficient buffer be continuously identified for the forthcoming five year period.
+Completions total $1,282$ 1,621 dwellings in first 4 6 years of plan period.
+Industrial, warehousing and officesApproximately gross20haHow/when: Target to be monitored and to inform AllocationsGoods retailing (Class A1)Approximately 35,000sqm grossApproximately and solutionPalan AllocationsGoods retailing (Class A1)Approximately and solutionApproximately and solutionApproximately and solutionGoods retailing (Class A1)Approximately and solutionApproximately